 - Use of both the MAP65 and standard versions for WSJT-X for digital operations

 - Use of Linrad as a front-end to the receive side of our system

-- Our existing Icom IC-9100 Transceiver and M2 1K2 2m Power Amplifier for transmitting
+- An Icom IC-9700 Transceiver and a W6PQL Legal Limit (1500w) 2m Power Amplifier for transmitting

 It takes some fairly large antennas to create an 80th percentile EME station.
 We are planning a setup similar to Bob, WA1NPZ’s system shown above.
 We are going to put up a 26′ Rohn 55G tower for our EME antenna system.
 We will be using four M2 Antenna System XP28 Antennas mounted on an H-frame to create a 15′ x 15′ square array.